rattling/pyseqr/README.md

 PySeqr is a Python library for sequence search and analysis.
 It provides a simple and efficient way to find all occurrences of a sublist in a target list.

-PySeqr supports unordered, ordered, and non-overlapping occurrences.
+PySeqr supports unordered, ordered, overlapping and non-overlapping occurrences.
 It also allows you to specify the gap between occurrences and elements.
 PySeqr can handle custom objects and floating-point numbers with a specified precision.

 Note that all sequence elements must be hashable for matching.
 Custom objects will match on their string representation.
 If you wish to match on a unhashable built-in Python data type (e.g. list, dictionary, set), you can set the `ensure_hashable` flag to `True`.